dstadelman/weekly-trading-homework/README.md

 Tools and utilities to help get starting performing weekly trading homework.

 **USE AT YOUR OWN RISK**: [These materials are released under MIT license unless otherwise noted.](LICENSE) None of these tools will help you get rich quick.
-They provide an overview in the general market action that you can take 20 minutes a week to look at to provide yourself with a reference to what is is going on in the market.
+They provide an overview in the general market action that you can take 20 minutes a week to look at to provide yourself with a reference to what is is going on in a small section of the stock market.

 ## Background